Did you know there’s a button on the back of your iPhone? Well, kinda.

 Using a Back Tap command is potentially much quicker and more intuitive than unlocking your iPhone and identifying the appropriate function in the usual manner.
 It can also replicate common gestures and inputs that you find fiddly, awkward, or even impossible to execute.

-For example, you might find it difficult to use the swipe up commands to go home or to bring up the App Switcher.
+For example, you might find it difficult to use the swipe gestures to return Home or to bring up the App Switcher.
 Assign them to a double and triple tap respectively, and let your holding forefinger do all the work.

 Taking screenshots the normal way can be a tricky business, especially if you’ve limited dexterity.
-Assign Take Screenshot to a double tap, and mitigate those troubles forever.
-But watch out for accidental taps triggering the function – you may start finding random screenshots in your camera library from accidental snaps.
+But assign it to a Back Tap, and you’ll mitigate those troubles forever.

 You’ll also find that any shortcuts you’ve set up in the Shortcuts app are available for the Back Tap treatment.
-We’ve attributed the Shazam shortcut to a double tap, so we can quickly and discretely find out what’s playing on a TV show or in a shop.
+I’ve attributed the Shazam shortcut to a double tap, so we can quickly and discretely find out the name of a song.

-Using Shortcuts alone, Back Tap has the potential to initiate a frankly dizzying range of command combinations.
+Using Shortcuts and a bit of creativity, Back Tap has the potential to initiate a frankly dizzying range of command combinations.
 Our advice is to experiment!